 Your car can be booted and towed for the same NYC parking ticket

-Booted and towed two hours later.
-Imagine parking your car in the morning, returning to the parking space after a tough day at work and finding another chariot occupying your curb space.
+Can you imagine being ticketed, booted and towed for the same parking violation?
+In other words, you can park your car in the morning, return to the parking space after a tough day at work, and find a different chariot occupying your curb space.
 Or, what about parking your car at 1 p.m. and returning at 4 p.m. to find your car is missing-in-action.

 Take out a piece of paper and write down a few words that describe how you felt when your brain finally concluded that your car was towed.
 Would some of the words be: